dawnbirth/easy-add-thumbnail/readme.txt

 That's because the plugin name (that can't be changed in the Extend directory without having issues) says "thumbnail".

-= Why you did this plugin? =
+= Will this plugin works in WordPress older than 3.7? =

-I did it to fullfil the needs of many of my WordPress maintenance service customers.

-= Are you planning to add more features? =

-At first not.
-The main and only purpose of this plugins is to do what it already does right now.
+WordPress installs below 3.7 are not supported.
+But you can use [Easy Add Thumbnail 1.0.2](http://downloads.wordpress.org/plugin/easy-add-thumbnail.1.0.2.zip) if you use WordPress 2.9 or higher

 == Changelog ==

 = 1.1.1 =

-* Added easy_add_thumbnail_exclude_types filter to allow excluding post types
+* Added 'eat_exclude_types' filter to allow excluding post types from the process
+* Minor code cleanup and more comments added

 = 1.1 =